imagej/imagej.github.io/_pages/cookbook/z-functions.md

 2. Duplicate the surface rendered movie.
 3. Delete the top slice from the original movie.
 4. Delete the last slice from the duplicate movie.
-5. Merge the stacks using the menu command *"Image/Color/RGB merge"*.
+5. Merge the stacks using the menu command {% include bc path="Image|Color|RGB merge" %}.
 6. Assign the duplicate stack as red and the original stack as green.
 For Red-Green anaglyphs, set blue to be none.
 For red-cyan anaglyphs, set the blue channel to be the same as green.